Skip Navigation

 Annotation: This report describes a project to expand a school-based health center oral health program in East Hartford, CT.
 Topics include delivery-system design, interdisciplinary care, client/community education, continuous quality improvement, sustainability, evaluation, and resources and capabilities.
 The appendices include parent permission forms for screening and treatment in English and Spanish, a program brochure, a referral list and forms, and a sterilization log.
 The process, out- come, and impact indicators/minimal data set is also provided.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Comprehensive health care, Connecticut, Dental care, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Program improvement, Quality assurance, School based clinics, Service integration, Spanish language materials, Systems development, Urban population
+Keywords: Comprehensive health care, Connecticut, Final reports, Health services delivery, Interdisciplinary approach, Local initiatives, Model programs, Oral health, Oral health care, Program improvement, Quality assurance, School based clinics, Service integration, Spanish language materials, Systems development, Urban population

 Anastos E. 2016.
 Children’s Oral Healthcare Access Program [final report].
 Lemon Grove, CA: Lemon Grove School District, 16 pp. plus attachments.